The FHA’s Commercial Loan Programs: An Introductory Guide

 See expert-recommended refinance options and customize them to fit your budget.

-While the FHA insures mortgages for single-family, multifamily and residential care facilities, the FHA does not grant loans for borrowers who want to buy wholly commercial properties.
-However, borrowers can tap into an FHA loan for certain mixed-use properties that include a commercial element.
-To put it another way, the FHA can and does approve loans on commercially zoned buildings deemed “primarily residential” in nature.
+While the FHA insures mortgages for single-family, multifamily, and residential care facilities, the FHA does not grant loans for borrowers who want to buy wholly commercial properties.

-Getting an FHA loan for a commercial property can seem complicated.
-If you want to finance a commercial property or have just started getting into real estate investing, you may want to learn more about how to buy an investment property.
+Getting an FHA loan for a commercial property can be complicated, and it may not be the best option for a first-time real estate investor.
+If you’re just getting started in real estate investing, you may want to learn more about getting an FHA loan for an owner-occupied multifamily home.

 Real Estate Crowdfunding: What It Is And How It Works

 Diversifying your assets with real estate investments is a great way to protect or grow your wealth.
 Learn about real estate crowdfunding as an option here.